TRADITION * MISSION * FELLOWSHIP

 Loveland, Colorado 80537

 The Parish Office is not in the church building, but is just around the corner.

 To reach St. John's from Eisenhower and Taft, turn South on Taft and then West on 12th Street.
 You will travel about 2 blocks West before seeing the entry to the parking lot.

 It's best to arrive about 10-15 minutes before weekend Mass starts if you would like to park in the parking lot.
 There is plenty of street parking available as well.

 When and how long is mass?

 The weekend worship services are about an hour, sometimes 5-10 minutes shorter or longer.

 Weekend Mass times are as follows:

 Saturday at 4:00pm.
 Sunday at 7:00am, 9:00am, 11:00am, and 1:00pm.
 The 1:00pm Sunday Mass is in Spanish

 Mass occurs on weekdays at 8:30am.
-There are additional Masses at 6:15pm on Tuesday (bilingual), Wednesday, and Thursday.
+There is an additional Mass in English and Spanish at 6:15pm on Wednesday.